INTERVIEW BY ARTO LEHTINEN AND MARKO SYRJALA

 Speaking about Grimson Glory, what do you think about their rebirth with the new singer?

 I haven’t heard it.
 In fact, I just met John at the Rock Hard festival for the first time, I believe.

 It is time to end this discussion, but are there any plans after this year?

 Just going home for Christmas and the holidays with the family, we kick back off in January, late January, in North America.
 And then we are doing South America, Australia, and China.

 You are going to places you haven’t been to before?

 Yeah.
 On the Eastern European shows, we played some of those countries before, but I bet there were five or six at least that I had never been to with the band, and then to play in Moscow was really cool.
 The fans were amazing there.
 There were only like 500 people, but they were die-hard Iced Earth fans.
 It was cool.

 So you are not worried about getting to China because of the language barrier there?

 We will have a translator with us.
 The promoters will have to provide one to make shit happen.

-Iced Earth introduced the new frontman Stu Block in front of app.
+Iced Earth introduced the new frontman Stu Block in front of the app.
 500 enthusiastic metal bangers in Helsinki.
-The new guy truly proved to be a high class singer being able to sing extreme high notes and lower parts without loosing any inch.
-Iced Earth in general was in the furious strike during the whole gig despite the long distance travel from Moscow.
-Here is the set list in Helsinki on the 1st of December 2011.
+The new guy truly proved to be a high-class singer being able to sing extremely high notes and lower parts without losing an inch.
+In general, Iced Earth was in a furious strike during the whole gig despite the long-distance travel from Moscow.
+Here is the setlist in Helsinki on the 1st of December 2011.